Pharmacology

 Special Requirements for the Ph.D.
 Degree

-Prior to registering for a second year of study, students must successfully complete PHAR 580, The Responsible Conduct of Research, or the equivalent from another department.
-In addition, B&BS 503, RCR Refresher for Senior BBS Students, must be completed by the end of the fourth year.
-PHAR 580 and B&BS 503 do not count towards the five required courses.
+Prior to registering for a second year of study, students must successfully complete PHAR 5580, The Responsible Conduct of Research, or the equivalent from another department.
+In addition, PHAR 5503, Responsible Conduct of Research, 4th-Year Refresher, must be completed by the end of the fourth year.
+PHAR 5580 and PHAR 5503 do not count towards the five required courses.

 Students are required to pass the qualifying examination by the end of their fourth term.
-In preparation for this, Pharmacology Graduate Program students must take PHAR 540, Developing and Writing a Scientific Research Proposal, in the spring term of their second year (this does not count toward the five-course requirement).
-Before the end of the third year, a thesis prospectus must be submitted and accepted for admission to candidacy.
-Once a student's original doctoral dissertation research is largely complete, they give an oral presentation to the Pharmacology faculty (pre-defense) for approval.
-Within six months of passing the pre-defense, the student must submit a preliminary written thesis to the thesis committee and an outside reader.
+In preparation for this, Pharmacology Graduate Program students must take Developing and Writing a Scientific Research Proposal in the spring term of their second year (this does not count toward the five-course requirement).
+Before the end of the third year, a dissertation prospectus must be submitted and accepted prior to admission to candidacy.
+Once a student’s original doctoral dissertation research is largely complete, they give an oral presentation to the Pharmacology faculty (pre-defense) for approval.
+Within six months of passing the pre-defense, the student must submit a preliminary written dissertation to the dissertation committee and an outside reader.
 A public Ph.D. dissertation seminar will then be scheduled, followed by a closed examination by the student’s thesis committee and the outside examiner.
-Once the draft of the written thesis is approved by the thesis committee, it is submitted to the Graduate School.
-One first-author manuscript is required from the thesis research.
-The Pharmacology Graduate Program faculty recognizes that some types of thesis-related work can take a long time.
+Once the draft of the written dissertation is approved by the dissertation committee, it is submitted to the graduate school.
+One first-author manuscript is required from the dissertation research and this must be publicly available (with DOI) prior to the dissertation defense seminar.
+The Pharmacology Graduate Program faculty recognizes that some very rare circumstances may make it impossible to produce a first-author paper in a reasonable time.
+In such cases, this must be discussed with the Dissertation Committee, the DGS, and the Pharmacology Program faculty before scheduling the pre-defense.
+In these exceptional cases, and with approval, the student can proceed to give the pre-defense, presenting their dissertation work essentially as described above.
+If there is agreement across the faculty that the student has made substantial progress in their project, the faculty can exempt a student from the first-author paper requirement by formal vote, the student may proceed to writing the dissertation and schedule the public dissertation seminar.
 If deemed necessary, with agreement across the faculty that the student has made substantial progress in a project of this sort, the faculty can exempt a student from the one first-author paper requirement.

 An important aspect of graduate training in pharmacology is the acquisition of teaching skills through participation in teaching courses related to the student’s scientific interests.
 These opportunities can be drawn from a diverse menu of lecture, laboratory, and seminar courses given at the undergraduate, graduate, and medical school levels.
 Ph.D. students are required to participate in two terms (or the equivalent) of teaching.
-Students are not expected to teach during their first year.
+Students are not expected to teach during their first year and are not required to teach an undergraduate level course.

 M.D.-Ph.D.
 Students